-The revolutionary Olympus PEN F - the camera that separated creative photographers.
+The revolutionary Olympus PEN F - the camera that separated creative photographers from the rest.

-This series illustrates the importance of having good color skills.
-I am focussing on the Pen F and OMD cameras to lead photographers in the new Creative Color Strategy from Olympus.
-This update to the 6-Part series is 5 years since I wrote the first article in January 2018.
-In the 5 years following, my experience with the Creative Color Strategy from Olympus improved to the point that it became part of my daily photography experience with the Pen-F, OMD, and Workspace.
+This 6-part series reviews the importance of developing your creative and color skills.
+I am focussing on the Pen F, E-P7, and Workspace to assist Olympus photographers in exploring the Olympus Creative Color strategy.
+The current update to this 6-part series is 7 years after the first iteration in January 2018.
+My experience with Creative Color techniques improved over the past 5 years as it became part of my daily photography with Olympus Pen F, E-P7, OMD cameras, and Workspace.

 Olympus Color Creator

 Some reviewers praised the PEN-F with comments like a "Gold Award Product, Great Product, Editors Choice, Remarkable, Great Design, and Retro Design."
 Other reviewers evaluated the Pen-F through the lens of "must-have" marketing "filters" like sensor size, image noise, dynamic range, articulated display, and EVF resolution.
-Most forum experts follow the latter group and complain about the Pen-F Menu, the lack of 4K, and the all-important MIC input and Headphone output.
+Most forum experts followed the latter group and complained about the placement of the Creative Dial, the lack of 4K, and no MIC input and Headphone output.

 Olympus PEN F Creative Dial was too much for most...

-Olympus was always known for its true colors, Canon for its color "science" and silky smooth images, Nikon for the D4 and the D850, and Sony for its A7 series of full-frame mirrorless cameras and high-resolution Stacked BSI sensors.
-Fuji started a significant following with the XT-1 and became one of the leading manufacturers of mirrorless cameras.
+Olympus was always known for its unique film-like photos, Canon for its color "science" and silky smooth images, Nikon for the D4 and the popular D850, and Sony for its A7 full-frame cameras with high-resolution Stacked BSI sensors.
+Fuji created a large following with the XT-Series and became a leading manufacturer of "old school" mirrorless cameras with great film simulations.

-Olympus never followed the "size and capture" theory but designed innovative photography features like the Creative Color Strategy.
-If you recall, Olympus placed IBIS on the map and was the first manufacturer to introduce Hi-Ress imaging or a Live View solution for DSLR cameras.
-Olympus and Panasonic shared the vision and pioneered the mirrorless segment in 2008.
-Today all manufacturers have mirrorless cameras, and DSLR cameras are only a small niche segment.
-The Olympus brand is associated with leadership, new technologies, and new trends.
+Olympus never supported the "size and capture" theory but developed innovative photography options like Creative Color and Computational photography.
+If you recall, Olympus placed IBIS on the map and was the first to introduce High-resolution photography with the E-M5 II and a working Live View with the E-330.
+Olympus and Panasonic shared the same vision by launching the M43 mirrorless segment in 2008.
+Today all cameras are mirrorless, and Canon and Nikon DSLRs are forgotten used cameras.
+The Olympus brand is associated with innovation, new technologies, and quality cameras.

 EM1 II image edited with WorkSpace.

-Only some photographers know the image sensor captures "black & white" data.
+Only some photographers know the image sensor records "black & white" data.
 To explain this, we will take a closer look at the image signal path from the subject to the sensor:

-4. The CPU process the WB, RGB filter info, plus the sensor data into a jpeg file
+- The CPU processes the WB, RGB filter info, plus the sensor data into a Jpeg file

-6. The only Color Variable photographers can access is the White Balance setting
+- The only "Color" Variable photographers could control is the White Balance

-This process explains the RAW file.
-A basic RAW file consists of the recorded grayscale image data, the RGB filter data, and the camera's White Balance reading.
-The TruePic Image Processor (CPU) or Workspace converts this raw data into a jpeg (color) image.
-One of the biggest secrets is the details or Color profiles manufacturers use to convert raw data into digital color images.
+The above description explains the Olympus RAW file.
+A basic RAW file consists of grayscale image data, RGB filter, and the camera's White Balance information.
+The TruePic Image Processor (CPU) or Workspace converts this raw data into a jpeg image.
+One of the best-kept secrets is the propriety Color profiles manufacturers use to convert raw data into a digital photo.
+The inclusion of AI in future camera image processors will destroy the unique supplier image "look and feel."

-Knowing this, it's even more significant how Olympus connected functions like the Color Creator, the different Tonal Adjustments, and the Creative Dial to the image processor.
-This allows photographers to personalize their photography experience and results with Olympus cameras.
+Knowing this, it's even more significant how Olympus linked new features like the Color Creator, Tonal Curves, and the Creative Dial to the TruePic image processor.
+This gives photographers a unique photo creation experience and results with cameras like the Pen F, E-P7, and OM-3.
+Did OM System squeeze the OM-1 II into a smaller body or is the OM-3 a continuation of the Pen F?

-Knowledge of B&W photography and the early days of color photography is enough to appreciate digital image processing.
-Olympus linked its Color and Monochrome profile features to the camera's image processor.
-This changes how photographers develop their unique photography style.
-Tools like Color Profiles, ART Filters, Multiple Exposures, Highlights & Shadows (Tone Curves), and the Color Creator enable creative photographers in a new but unique way.
+Knowledge of B&W and the early days of color photography is enough to appreciate the digital imaging process.
+Olympus linked its Color and Monochrome profile functions to the camera's image processor.
+This determines how future Olympus (Pen F) photographers grow into a unique photo style.
+We now have tremendous control over the final JPEG image with Olympus cameras.

 Taken with the PEN F at island Mainau, Bodensee.